 A digital whistleblower function has been established so as to be able to draw attention to any suspicion of irregularities in the company.Vitrolife's Code of Conduct

-Vitrolife aims to conduct the Group’s business with as little impact on the environment as possible without sacrificing Vitrolife’s competitive advantage.
+Vitrolife aims to conduct the Group’s business with as little impact on the climate as possible without sacrificing Vitrolife’s competitive advantage.
 The business in Gothenburg has been certified in line with ISO 14001.

 Vitrolife endeavours to improve its environmental performance through the following environmental policy: